New 10 GbE USB adapters are cooler, smaller, cheaper

 Notable Comments

-• @GeertJohan: Framework released a matching WisdPi 10G Ethernet expansion card this same week, making the adapter native to the Framework ecosystem.
+• @GeertJohan: Framework simultaneously launched a WisdPi 10G Ethernet expansion card this week.

 Original | Discuss on HN